 - The Excel IF function will work if the logical_test returns a numeric value.
 In such a case, any non-zero value is treated as TRUE and zero is treated as FALSE.

 - #VALUE! error – Occurs when the given logical_test argument cannot be evaluated as TRUE or FALSE.

-- When any of the arguments is provided to the function as arrays, the IF function will evaluate every element of the array.
+- When any of the arguments are provided to the function as arrays, the IF function will evaluate every element of the array.

 - If we wish to count conditions, we should use the COUNTIF and COUNTIFS functions.